 The effective resolution of Appalachia’s health disparities should be based on four propositions (from Ch.
 4 of Appalachian Health and Wellbeing):

-- Integration between local communities and health services and systems;
+- Integration between local communities and health services and systems, including medical marijuana doctors in ohio;

 - Collaboration between schools, businesses, civic organizations, religious communities, government entities, health professionals, and the media to view health as a shared responsibility;